Hyer Boots: History

 Charles H. Hyer, a shoemaker and leatherwork instructor at the Kansas State School for the Deaf, began making boots from his home in Olathe in 1875.
 According to historical accounts, in 1876, a cowboy requested a custom boot that would better suit horseback riding.
 Hyer designed a boot with a pointed toe, higher heel, and scalloped top.
 This design gained popularity, leading to growing demand and the establishment of a bootmaking business.

 Hyer's company expanded significantly, employing family members, former students, and immigrant craftsmen.
 It eventually adopted the name C.H.
 Hyer and Sons.
 The company introduced a mail-order system that included measuring instructions, allowing it to serve customers across the United States and internationally.
 A version of Hyer's measuring system is still used by modern boot makers.

 In 1919, the company was selling 15,000 pairs of boots per year and became known nationally as one of the largest handmade boot manufacturers.
 Throughout the early and mid-20th century, Hyer boots were worn by figures such as Buffalo Bill Cody, Will Rogers, President Calvin Coolidge, and President Theodore Roosevelt.

+Hyer Boots played a prominent role in the community life and economic fabric of Olathe, Kansas.
+The company's growth made it one of the region's major employers, and its factory became a local landmark.
+Hyer frequently engaged with local institutions, including hiring graduates from the Kansas State School for the Deaf and supporting regional events like the Johnson County Old Settlers parade.
+Hyer's cultural impact has also been featured in museums and historical exhibits, such as the permanent displays at the Museum of Deaf History, Arts & Culture in Olathe and the Johnson County Museum.

 After Charles H. Hyer died in 1921, his sons continued to run the company.
 By the 1960s and 1970s, the company faced challenges, including a decline in skilled labor and changes in manufacturing processes.
 In 1977, the Hyer family sold the business to the Ben Miller Boot Company of El Paso, Texas, which moved operations and phased out the Hyer brand.